List of characters in mythology novels by Rick Riordan: Sumarbrander

 The Sword of Summer (Jack) was Frey's weapon, currently wielded by Magnus Chase.
 After Magnus finds out that the sword is sentient, Sumarbrander decides to name itself Jack, and be referred to as a male.
 In battle Magnus can let the sword attack his enemies on its own or use his own strength and control the sword himself.
 Either way, it is Magnus who loses energy ultimately, though this loss is delayed until he next grips or sheathes Jack.

-He bears a grudge against Frey, who 'abandoned' him, by giving him to Skirnir as a price for the latter bringing the former a Giantess with whom he fell in love; he summarises this by once admonishing Frey, saying 'blades before babes'.
+He bears a grudge against Frey, who "abandoned" him, by giving him to Skirnir as a price for the latter bringing the former a Giantess with whom he fell in love; he summarizes this by once admonishing Frey, saying "blades before babes".

 He reached Boston with one of Skirnir's descendants during the Viking expansion, where he was lost for centuries until he was recovered by Magnus.